rickosborne/cascades/md/22-3-4-duchesne-the-magnificent.md

 "I can take care of—"

 By the time my hand touched his the bottle was gone.
-I was watching the whole time and I have no idea how he did it.
+I was watching the whole time, and I had no idea how he did it.
 One moment it was there and the next there was nothing but air.

 My hand dropped back to the counter top.